Victorious Jai Definition of Jai: (Indian) Victory. Used as an expression of praise or support.

 Alternate meaning: Me…I am Jai!
 My name is Jasmin, better known as Jai.

 I haven’t always been this overweight and I have never been so inactive in my life.
-A childhood illness, two high risk pregnancies, and a life time of bad habits led me to a life and body that I don’t even recognize.
+A childhood illness, two high-risk pregnancies, and a lifetime of bad habits led me to a life and body that I don’t even recognize.
 Don’t get me wrong, I don’t lay in the bed day and night waiting for my family to serve me hand and foot.
 I am very involved in my children’s activities, which are many.
 I also care almost exclusively for my children on my own.
-But outside of my children’s day to day activities I don’t do much for myself.
-I have gotten so use to not working out and I am very limited in what I can do around town due to being unable to stand for a long duration of time without extreme pain.
+But outside of my children’s day to day activities, I don’t do much for myself.
+I have gotten so used to not working out and I am very limited in what I can do around town due to being unable to stand for a long duration of time without extreme pain.

 That’s my story in a nutshell.
 What about you?
 I am constantly looking for people who are currently on the same journey as myself and those that have succeeded.
 Would you like to share your story?
 Email me at firstname.lastname@example.org.
 On the subject line write “My Story” for the opportunity to be featured on my blog and newsletter.
 If you are interested in hearing inspiring stories and getting great tips on weight loss, health, and wellness then sign up for our newsletter.
 I promise we will never spam you or trade your information.